ouardaw/quantum_playground/README.md

 # Quantum Playground 🪐

 An interactive web app that teaches quantum computing concepts to middle and high school students using real Qiskit circuits.
 No equations required, just curiosity.
+Live at https://quantumplayground.streamlit.app/

-Built by Ouarda Jodi Wilson, IBM Qiskit Advocate.
+Built by Ouarda Jouidi Wilson, IBM Qiskit Advocate.

 ## Modules
 1. **Superposition** — The Quantum Coin.
 A qubit can be heads and tails at once, using a real Hadamard gate.